 Professional Student Exchange Program.
 New Mexico has sent some 1,553 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in two critical fields: dentistry and veterinary medicine.
 Historically, some 88 percent of PSEP students return to New Mexico to pursue their professional careers.
 In addition, in 2016-17 the state received 3 students and $22,000 in support fees from other Western states.

 Western Regional Graduate Program.
-New Mexico’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+New Mexico’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 450 high-quality, distinctive programs at 61 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
 In 2016-17 New Mexico sent 92 students to out-of-state institutions, while receiving 33.

 WICHE’s Added Value.